jmercouris/networkt/README.rst

 of analysis allows answering questions about how information flows through networks, and which are the key individuals responsible for diffusing information (particularly innovation).
-Conversely, traditional network analysis attempts to answer similar quesitons, but instead by analysis strongly concerned with the relationships between the nodes in a network.
+Conversely, traditional network analysis attempts to answer similar questions, but instead by analysis strongly concerned with the relationships between the nodes in a network.